International Conference on Machine Learning (ICML 2020)

 Data Generation and Training

 To further show the robustness of our metric, three real-world data repositories are evaluated (see Fig. 3).
 We employ the ScalarFlow data set, that features velocity reconstructions of captured smoke plumes.
-Furthermore, the Johns Hopkins Turbulence Database (JHTDB), and atmospheric weather data in form of temperature and geopotential from WeatherBench are used.
+Furthermore, the Johns Hopkins Turbulence Database (JHTDB), and atmospheric weather data in form of temperature and geopotential from Data Download are used.
 Data sequences for a reference are created by using fixed intevals along a spatial or temporal dimension of the data.
-For all three data source, LSiM consistently achieves excellent correlation values above 0.9.
+LSiM consistently achieves the highest mean correlation values above 0.9 and lower standard deviations compared to other metrics on all three data sets, as shown in Fig. 4.